Headquarters: 41 Farnsworth St.

 General Electric is one of the world's largest and best known companies.
-It operates a broad range of businesses from energy systems, aviation engines, financial services to the NBC television network.
+It operates a broad range of businesses from energy systems, aviation engines, and power systems.

-GE operates in more than 100 countries and employs nearly 300,000 people worldwide.
+GE operates in more than 100 countries and employs over 300,000 people worldwide.

 GE practices a philosophy known as Six Sigma to ensure quality.
 It is a highly disciplined process that helps the company focus on developing and delivering near-perfect products and services.